-The competitor shall produce documentary evidence of this insurance valid for the period of the Event covering any balloon which he may fly.
+Each competitor shall be insured against all claims by third parties to a minimum of Japanese Yen 200,000,000-.
+He shall produce documentary evidence of this insurance valid for the period of the Event covering himself and any balloon which he may fly, or he shall purchase such insurance from the organizers.